is based on 6 stages.

 ● The director leads the discussion and writes what they talk about.
 (In FLETA, the director corrects when participants make errors in language.)

 ● (In FLETA) if there’s a play director among participants, the teacher-director just supports the team with the language.
-In this case, the whole process can be led by the participant-director and the teacher-director just corrects and writes.
+In this case, the whole process can be led the participant-director and the teacher-director just corrects and writes.

 ● The director will write everything and when writing, it should be as detailed as possible because all the stories talked about here can be used again to create a new story.